YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JNLPVTINFO, Pid aaaa cycle mmmm fd_mismatch nnnn channel rrrr sync_io ssss pini_addr xxxx qio_active yyyy old_channel zzzz

-Run Time Information: This message always accompanies some other YottaDB/GT.M journaling error message.
+Run Time Information: This message always accompanies some other YottaDB journaling error message.
 This gives detailed information on the state of the journal buffers at the time of the accompanying error.

 Action: For information purposes only.
 Review the accompanying message(s) for additional information.

 --------------------
 JNLQIOLOCKED
 --------------------

-Last used version: V4.4-000

 JNLQIOLOCKED, Error obtaining io_in_prog lock on journal file xxxx